jamiesmith/pixinsight-repo/README.md

 The bonus is that using consistent names make later steps (saved pixelmath scripts) easier, because the files always have the same name.

+### Clone With Suffix

+I have found that, when processing, I tend to make clones along the way so I can get back to a certain point, or if I need something that hasn't been tweaked yet (maybe for continuum subtraction, later in the process.

+Yeah, you can easily clone via drag and drop or via PixelMath, but then you've just got some random Foo_clone or Image33 and if you go the PixelMath route you lose the astrometric solution, and if you do the D&D clone, I'd want to rename it.
+So I wrote a script for it.

+It lets you:
+- Specify what you want appended to the end of the view name
+- Drag & drop onto a view to clone
+- copy the astrometric solution

+Say you've got `R`, `G`, and `B` images, and you want to save them off as `R_linear` , `B_linear`, and `C_linear` before you do stretch the main files.
+Create an instance of the script with a suffix of linear, drag it onto your workspace, then drag it onto each of the RGB.
+Laziness for the win.
+Save it in your process icons to reuse

 ## Release History

+- TheAstroShedScripts-2025-01-12.zip
+    - Added a script to clone a view and append a suffix (also copies the astrometric solution if available)
 - TheAstroShedScripts-2024-11-05-1.zip
     - Moved to the new, shorter repo
 - TheAstroShedScripts-2024-10-29.zip